- What types of medication are there?

-If your doctor has suggested you take medication, don’t be afraid to ask questions.
-We’ve listed some examples below, but ask about anything that’s important to you.
+If your doctor has suggested you take medication, don’t hesitate to ask questions.
+We’ve listed some examples below but ask about anything important to you.

 - What is this medication for?
-It may be to treat your symptoms or to counteract the side effects of other drugs, for example.
+It may be to treat your symptoms or counteract other drugs' side effects, for example

 - How long will it be before it takes effect?

 Tell your doctor about any other medication you take, including any over-the-counter or herbal remedies.
 They may interact with the medication you’ve been prescribed.
-Let them know about any other mental or physical health problems you have too, as well as any previous experience of taking mental health medication.
+Let them know about any other mental or physical health problems you have, as well as any previous experience of taking mental health medication.